koskath/arete2/course_content/SC/final_md_files/Lecture3/lecture_3_slide_22_img_2.md

+# The image 2 in slide 22 of lecture 3 contains:
 The image is a line graph titled "DEMAND OF IBM-PC."
 It depicts demand information on a set of axes.
 The x-axis is labeled "Time after market introduction" with a sub-label "Weeks," and it ranges from 0 to 25, with tick marks at intervals of 1 week.
 The y-axis is labeled "Demand" with a sub-label "Units," ranging from 0 to 350 with tick marks at intervals of 50 units.

 Two lines are plotted on the graph.